BONES AND SOFT TISSUES

 Heavy calcium intake (popular with the Tums manufacturers, of course) remains "unproven" as a means of preventing the dread late effects of osteoporosis.
 Children and teens are exhorted to take lots of calcium to prevent osteoporosis in old age.
 Not only are good current epidemiologic studies not there (meta-analysis BMJ 333: 775, 2006), the idea also doesn't make sense -- osteoporosis reflects a lack of matrix protein, not a lack of calcium.
 Your lecturer believes that old work on plentiful calcium preventing "bone loss" on x-ray resulted from its preventing osteomalacia (which of course it often does), not osteoporosis.
 The two look the same on imaging studies.
 Go figure.

 However, the idea that taking extra calcium even when you're a kid is important because it keeps you from getting osteoporosis years later is still dogma (despite the meta-analysis Br.
 Med.
-J. 333: 775, 2006, which reached the same conclusion based on clnical studies as I did by reasoning from the basic pathology).
-Your lecturer believes that this is driven by the fact that most Americans simply and understandably won't comply with the "recommendations". ("Recent research has raised doubts about the efficacy of calcium supplementation in preventing fractures; however, adequate calcium intake remains important." -- Am.
+J. 333: 775, 2006, which reached the same conclusion based on clinical studies as I did by reasoning from the basic pathology).
+This government health scare remains politically correct, and disclaimers are required. ("Recent research has raised doubts about the efficacy of calcium supplementation in preventing fractures; however, adequate calcium intake remains important." -- Am.
 J. Clin.
 Nutr.
 85: 1361, 2007).
 Tell your patients "Uncle Sam still stays you need a lot of calcium", just to cover yourself when they break a bone.

 * Paradoxically, the amino-terminal end of parathyroid hormone increases the formation and total mass of bone, and this is now finding clinical use: NEJM 344: 434, 2001.